Tvrdošín

-Tvrdošín (Turdossin; Twardoszyn) is a town in Northern Slovakia.
+Tvrdošín (Turdossin; Twardoszyn) is a town in northern Slovakia.

 Geography

 The town is located at the confluence of the Orava and Oravica rivers, 12 km from the Polish borders and cca.
 32 km from Dolný Kubín.
 It consists of the boroughs of Krásna Hôrka, Medvedzie, and Tvrdošín.

 History

-The town was mentioned in the Zobor documents in 1111 and in the document of Béla III of Hungary in 1183.
+The town was mentioned in the Zobor documents in 1111 and in the Zobor Documents of Béla III of Hungary in 1183.
 It received royal free town privileges in 1369.